M2 (Istanbul Metro): M2 Branch Line

-(While it was planned to be only a warehouse and operation center in Seyrantepe during the initial construction, it was built as a station to serve both the region and the Türk Telekom Stadium.
+(While it was planned to be only a warehouse and operation center in Seyrantepe during the initial construction, it was built as a station to serve both the region and Rams Park.
 Due to the limited area of the scissors zone, transactions can only be made up to the Sanayi.
 It is planned to make arrangements for uninterrupted work between Seyrantepe and Yenikapı on match days.)